- Costa Rica

 The Gospel of Mark relates that Jesus, before his ascension back into heaven, spoke with the remaining eleven apostles.
 At that time he presented them with a commission, “Go ye into all the world, and preach the gospel to every creature.”
 (Mark 16:15) This commission holds the same importance today as it did in the first century.

 Our mission program at Washington Avenue includes worldwide involvement in telling the story of Jesus.
 We have made a strong commitment to tell of His life and cause beyond our local region.
-We are currently doing this in Tanzania, New Zealand and Brazil.
+We are currently doing this throughout the world.
 If you click on the individual page links, you can find the specifics for each of these mission efforts.

 Effective mission commitment goes beyond sending money.
 At Washington Avenue that includes personal involvement and this participation is demonstrated by, among other things, members who travel to our mission points to support the effort.
 It is not unusual to hear “have ticket, will go” from our members.

-Recognizing the importance of educating individuals to preach the gospel, we actively support students at the Southeast Institute of Biblical Studies (formerly East Tennessee School of Preaching and Missions) in Knoxville, Tennessee.
+Recognizing the importance of educating individuals to preach the gospel, we actively support students at the Southeast Institute of Biblical Studies (formerly East Tennessee School of Preaching and Missions) in Knoxville, Tennessee as the opportunity arises.

 Many of our own members preach at area congregations.
 Our Youth Group participates each summer in an evangelistic campaign and some of our retirees work with the Sojourners assisting congregations throughout our own country.